argoproj-labs/argocd-vault-plugin/README.md

 ##### Kubernetes Authentication
 In order to use Kubernetes Authentication a couple of things are required.

-1. Configuring ArgoCD
+1. Configuring Argo CD
-    You can either use your own Service Account or the default ArgoCD service account.
-To use the default ArgoCD service account all you need to do is set `automountServiceAccountToken` to true in the `argocd-repo-server`.
+    You can either use your own Service Account or the default Argo CD service account.
+To use the default Argo CD service account all you need to do is set `automountServiceAccountToken` to true in the `argocd-repo-server`.

     ```
     kind: Deployment